Maxyapper7/website/content/posts/2022/apt.md

 sudo apt purge htop

-#This command complete deletes all files the program created
+#This command completely deletes all files the program created
 #This also must be run as sudo
 ```
 ### List